 The United States has become synonymous with empire and endless war, American troops sit in 70% of the world’s countries, and yet, most Americans don’t know that.
 The military is joined disproportionately by a ‘warrior caste’ whom carry this enormous burden, making a less diverse force and ensuring most of society doesn’t see their sacrifice.
 And American tax dollars, funding hundreds of billions in unnecessary spending on global hegemony, are robbed from the domestic needs of ordinary Americans.
 We aim to change that.
 Join Danny, Henri, and Keagan, three leftist combat veterans, as they discuss how to turn the tide against endless war and repair the damage America has caused abroad.

-Chris ‘Henri’ Henrikson is an Iraq war veteran from Portland, OR.
+Chris ‘Henri’ Henrikson (He/Him/His) is an Iraq war veteran from Portland, OR.
 He deployed in support of Operation Noble Eagle at the Pentagon following 9/11 and served two tours in Iraq in support of Operation Iraqi Freedom.
-A former MP team leader, Chris also served two years as a CID drug investigator.
+A former MP team leader, Henri also served two years as a CID drug investigator.
+Now a journalist, podcaster, writer, and especially anti-war activist, Henri no longer supports the lies of imperialism or the PR spin of the politicians, wherever the source.
+He seeks to make common cause with anyone tired of jingoistic-driven death from the American war machine and a desire to protect the innocents of the earth, no matter their origin.
+Except Alex Jones.
+Fuck that guy.
 Follow him on Twitter at @henrihateswar.
 Email him at email@example.com.

 NOTE: The views expressed in this podcast are those of the author(s) in an unofficial capacity and do not reflect the official policy or position of the Command and General Staff College, Department of the Army, Department of Defense, or the US government.Follow FOH on Social Media